Salvadoran president declares emergency without OK from congress, sparking controversy

 "What would an autocrat do if Congress did not pass a law on his behalf?
 I would issue a decree.
 This has just been done by the young Salvadoran leader (Nayib Bukele) with the state of emergency.
 Another serious setback," José Vivanco, executive director for the Americas for U.S.-based Human Rights Watch, wrote on Twitter.

+Fabricio Benitez, a 26-year-old musician who lives with his parents and sister on the outskirts of San Salvador, said that his father, a soil engineer, lost his job a month ago after his company's operations were affected by the pandemic.

+"We are subsisting on fairly scarce funds and we have not benefited in any way from government programs," Benitez said on Friday as he played the Salvadoran national anthem on his viola.

-(Reporting by Nelson Renteria; writing by Julia Love, Editing by Nick Zieminski)
+(Reporting by Nelson Renteria; writing by Julia Love, Editing by Nick Zieminski and Diane Craft)

 ((Julia.Love@thomsonreuters.com, @byJuliaLove; 52 (55) 5282-7131;))